Azwafit

-The Azwafit or Azwafayt (أزوفيت) is a tribe of bedouin (nomad) Arab origin.
+The Azwafit or Azwafayt (أزوفيت) is a Sahrawi tribe of Bedouin Arab origin.

 Etymology

 The word "Azwafit" (أزوفيت) is derived from the Arabic word "zfata", means "To protect from the Zfata".
 The Zfata is a group of people which claim false payments for the transportation of goods.

 About

 The Azwafit are part of the greater Tekna confederation.
 Azwafit is a tribe which was accustomed to escort and protect caravans against the payment of "Ztata" or "Zfata", where the name Azwafit comes from.
 Because they became part of a bigger Berber tribe, the Arab subtribes are partially Berberised and speak Berber today.

 The writer La Chapelle noted that Azwafits counted the following fractions: Ait Ahmed Ou Ali, Ahl Hayin, Mhamd Ait Ait El Khennous, Ait Messaoud Ait Boukko and Ida Ou Louggan.